memory, Dynamic Bank Switching, lithium battery, individual

 The Accent switch is straightforward.
 Connect the normally open contacts of a quality switch such as a C&K 8125 SHZBE across the emitter and collector of Q10.

-If you need tiny toggle-switches, I highly recommend the C&K Tiny Toggle range, such as the T101 SHZQE solder tail, thread mounting single pole changeover switch, the double pole T201 of the special three position changeover T211, which I use in the Devil Fish. http://www.ckcorp.com/ .
+If you need tiny toggle-switches, I highly recommend the C&K Tiny Toggle range, such as the T101 SHZQE solder tail, thread mounting single pole changeover switch, the double pole T201 of the special three position changeover T211, which I use in the Devil Fish until version 5.0 in 2018. http://www.ckcorp.com/ .
 Distributors and global parts searches are available from http://www.electronet.com/ .
 Some useful electronics distributors include: http://www.farnell.com/ , http://www.digikey.com/ and http://www.mouser.com/ .
+The T211s in solder tail configuration can sometimes be found at https://www.onlinecomponents.com .